April 29, 2018

 This project is made possible through major support from A.S.
 Gage Ranches Partnership, Ltd.; Freedom Solar Power; Nicholas Kirkwood; Lisson Gallery; and Allison Sarofim.

-Project sponsors include the Andy Warhol Foundation for the Visual Arts; Arts Council England/British Council; Brown Foundation Inc., Houston; Carrie Chen & Stanley Cohen, Scone Foundation; Fairfax Dorn & Marc Glimcher; Andee & Aziz Friedrich; Elan Gentry & Sandy Rower; Jenny & Trey Laird; Dorothy Shuford Lanier; Jesse Marlo Lazowski, Marlo Laz; Alex Logsdail; and Bara & Alex Tisch.
+Project sponsors include Simi Ahuja and Kumar Mahadeva; the Andy Warhol Foundation for the Visual Arts; Arts Council England/British Council; Brown Foundation Inc., Houston; Carrie Chen & Stanley Cohen, Scone Foundation; Fairfax Dorn & Marc Glimcher; Andee & Aziz Friedrich; Elan Gentry & Sandy Rower; Jenny & Trey Laird; Dorothy Shuford Lanier; Jesse Marlo Lazowski, Marlo Laz; Alex Logsdail; Agnes Rein; and Bara & Alex Tisch.

 Generous funding has also been provided by Suzanne Deal Booth; Lauren & Andres Santo Domingo; Virginia Lebermann; National Endowment for the Arts; Bettina Prentice; Claus Robenhagen; Erica Samuels; Donna & Michael Sternberg; and Texas Commission on the Arts.

-In-kind support provided by Prentice Cultural and Jayson H. Seidman
+In-kind support provided by Freedom Solar Power, Prentice Cultural, and Jayson H. Seidman

 Special thanks to Ben Barwise, The Big Bend Sentinel, Vicente Celis, Brent Charlesworth, the Chinati Foundation, Andy Cope, Alice Hackney, Craig Hawker, Louise Hayward, Judd Foundation, Emma Gifford-Mead, Robert Potts, Stephen Rabourn, Gryphon Rue, Alex Seyer, Marfa Public Radio, Marfa Solar System, and Leo Villareal.
 Ballroom Marfa is grateful for the continued support of our Board of Trustees, Ballroom Marfa members, and the community of Marfa and Far West Texas.